-The LGU Guarantee Corporation (LGUGC) is a private entity owned by the Bankers Association of the Philippines and the Development Bank of the Philippines.
-Under the ECPCG program, LGUGC's responsibilities include marketing, originating, processing, approving and monitoring guarantees on behalf of the ECPCG.
-Day to day program management for the two windows will be provided by a dedicated separate Program Management Office (PMO).
-LGUGC already has a PMO in place under the existing ECPCG program and this will take over the expanded program.
+The LGU Guarantee Corporation (LGUGC) is a private entity owned by the Philippines Banker's Association and the Development Bank of the Philippines.
+Under the ASEP, LGUGC's responsibilities include the design and implementation of the subsidy allocation process, sourcing of supply and installation firms through competitive process, verification of the installations, and recommendation of subsidy payment to World Bank.
+LGUGC will provide a dedicated and separate Program Management Unit (PMU) to manage the program.